alphyos/CyberStart-2024/challenges/headquarters/SocialSecret-L01C01.md

 ## Step by Step</summary>

-- Enter 36 into age and submit.
+- Enter 36 into age and submit to get the flag

 **`2022 - 1986 = 36`**